By Dannah Gresh, Founder of True Girl

 Do use Scripture to form your thoughts . . . and then theirs.

-As the sin of racism has been illuminated by yet another senseless death of a beautiful black man at the hands of an angry white sinner, I’ve taken time to pray and to read my Bible.
+As the sin of racism is illuminated by stories in the new, I’ve taken time to pray and to read my Bible.
 I am finding that many verses come alive with new meaning pregnant with purpose for this moment in history.
 Here’s one that’s given me practical marching orders for personal prayer and response.

 Let love be genuine.
 Abhor what is evil; hold fast to what is good.
 Love one another with brotherly affection.
 Outdo one another in showing honor.